visit/citybreak-online-doc/_includes/widgets.md

 The widgets are JavaScript widgets that are easy to integrate with a few lines of code.

 Make sure you only run ONE widget script at the time.
-If you need to have more then one widget on the same page/view you can load and unload the scripts to handle this.

 FYI-  don´t load a widget scripts on your tempalte page.
 This will affect the booking controlles and create possible conflicts.